datatrans/docs.pci-proxy.com/inline-payment-frames.md

 });
 ```

-## Step 4: Using the transactionId to obtain the tokens
+## Step 4: Using the transactionId to obtain tokens
 Once you've transmitted the transactionId (step 3) to your server (together with the the rest of your form) you can execute a server to server request to get the tokens for card number and CVV code:

 ```bash